Frequently Asked Questions

-Title II of the MMA, the Classics Protection and Access Act, expressly preserves the current preemptive effect, or lack thereof, that title 17 may have regarding any cause of action arising from the nonsubscription broadcast transmission of sound recordings under the common law or statutes of any State for activities that do not qualify as covered activities under chapter 14.
+Title II of the MMA, the Classics Protection and Access Act, expressly preserves the current preemptive effect, or lack thereof, that title 17 may have regarding any cause of action arising from the nonsubscription broadcast transmission of sound recordings under the common law or statutes of any State for activities that do not qualify as covered activities under Chapter 14 of title 17.

 How does the MMA affect performing rights organizations or the ASCAP and BMI consent decrees?

-Classics Protection and Access Act (federal remedies for pre-1972 sound recordings)
+Title II Classics Protection and Access Act (Federal remedies for pre-1972 sound recordings)

 What is the term of protection for pre-1972 sound recordings?

 The federal remedies for unauthorized use of pre-1972 sound recordings shall be available for 95 years after the year of first publication of the recording, subject to certain additional periods.
 These periods provide varying additional protection for pre-1972 sound recordings, based on when the sound recording was first published: